saezlab/CARNIVAL/README.md

 TFs’ activities and signed directed protein-protein interaction networks +/- drug targets and pathway scores are then used to derive a series of linear constraints to generate integer linear programming (ILP) problems.
 An ILP solver (CPLEX) is subsequently applied to identify the sub-network topology with minimised discrepancies on fitting error and model size.

+More detailed descriptions of CARNIVAL, benchmarking and applicational studies can be found in [Liu, Trairatphisan, Gjerga et al.](https://www.biorxiv.org/content/10.1101/541888v1):

+> Liu A*, Trairatphisan P*, Gjerga E*, Didangelos A, Barratt J, Saez-Rodriguez J. (2019).
+From expression footprints to causal pathways: contextualizing large signaling networks with CARNIVAL. *bioRxiv*, https://doi.org/10.1101/541888 (*equal contributions).

 ## Getting Started

 A tutorial for preparing CARNIVAL input files starting from differentially gene expression (DEG) and for running the CARNIVAL pipeline are provided as vignettes in R-Markdown, R-script and HTML formats.
 The wrapper script "runCARNIVAL" was introduced to take input arguments, pre-process input descriptions, run optimisation and export results as network files and figures.
 Three built-in CARNIVAL examples are also supplied as case studies for users.